-In stereochemistry topic, we will learn more different types of isomers.
-To clarify the concepts, it is a good idea to have a summary about the isomers in organic chemistry.
-There are two major types of isomers, constitutional isomers and stereoisomers.
-We have had detailed discussions on constitutional isomers in Chapter 2, and will focus on stereoisomers in this chapter.
-Stereoisomers are molecules with same bonding, but groups are in different spatial arrangement.
+In discussing stereochemistry, we will learn more different types of isomers.
+To clarify the concepts, it is a good idea to have a summary of the isomers in organic chemistry.
+There are two major types of isomers: constitutional isomers and stereoisomers.
+We had detailed discussions of constitutional isomers in Chapter 2 and will focus on stereoisomers in this chapter.
+Stereoisomers are molecules with the same bonding, but groups are in different spatial arrangements.
 At beginning of this chapter, we will learn more about geometric isomers in alkenes and the E/Z naming system.
-Then we will move on to a brand new category of stereoisomers, the isomers with chirality center.
-The flowchart here (Fig. 5.1a) show the correlation and difference between different types of isomers (pay attention to the definitions included) and provides useful guideline for the learning.
+Then, we will move on to a brand-new category of stereoisomers – isomers with a chirality center.
+The flowchart here (Fig. 5.1a) shows the correlations and differences between different types of isomers (pay attention to the definitions included) and provides a useful guideline.